9 Importing data

 The topic of regular expressions is surprisingly deep and regular expressions are useful in more contexts than might be apparent when first learning about them.
 Friedl (2006) provides a deep treatment of the topic.
 Goyvaerts and Levithan (2009) is full of examples of solutions to common cases.

-3. According to siccode.com, “Standard Industrial Classification Codes (SIC Codes) identify the primary line of business of a company.
+3. According to https://siccode.com, “Standard Industrial Classification Codes (SIC Codes) identify the primary line of business of a company.
 It is the most widely used system by the US Government, public, and private organizations.”↩︎

 4. While Fama-French industry definitions might not change very often, we will see other benefits from a more robust and general approach below.↩︎